Monday 1 March 2021

 Enemy Unknown was followed a year later by XCOM: The Bureau, a third-person game set in the pre-Beatles 1960s that was supposed to be the real new XCOM game but had become caught in development hell until it ended up coming out after the actual game that actually ended up being the real new XCOM game which was Enemy Unknown.
 No-one likes to talk about The Bureau either.
 What's it like?
 I have no idea.

-XCOM: Enemy Unknown was accompanied by a bunch of downloadable extras, including Enemy Within, which reworked the game's plot and added a bunch of new missions; nowadays the EU/EW bundle is available on budget, and it's still good fun.
+XCOM: Enemy Unknown was accompanied by a bunch of downloadable extras, plus a mission pack sequel called Enemy Within, which reworked the game's plot and added a bunch of new missions.
+Nowadays the EU/EW bundle is available on budget, and it's still good fun.
 The cartoony graphics have aged well.

 XCOM 2

-A year later it was expanded with War of the Chosen, an unusually extensive mission pack that almost completely transformed the game; despite being released at full price War of the Chosen was generally regarded as worth the money.
-It deftly expanded the original game's story with about one-third of a new game's content, and even had extensive voice acting, coincidentally by most of the cast of Star Trek: The Next Generation.
-It has recently been re-released on budget, but if you want to try out the series I suggest you start with Enemy Unknown / Within and see if you like it or not, because if you don't you probably won't like XCOM 2.
+A year later it was followed by War of the Chosen, an unusually expansive mission pack that almost completely transformed the game; despite being released at full price War of the Chosen was generally regarded as worth the money.
+It fleshed out the original game's story with about one-third of a new game's content, and even had extensive voice acting, coincidentally by most of the cast of Star Trek: The Next Generation.

-XCOM 2's story is pulpy stuff, but exciting, and the voice acting and digital acting help enormously to sell the drama.
-It has a noticeably darker and slightly more mature tone than the earlier games, which is a good thing given that some of the game's Holocaust-inspired imagery is near-the-knuckle.
+XCOM 2's story was pulpy stuff, but exciting, and the voice acting and digital acting help enormously to sell the drama.
+It had a noticeably darker and slightly more mature tone than the earlier games, which is a good thing given that some of the game's Holocaust-inspired imagery was near-the-knuckle.
 In the wrong hands it could have been tasteless.

 Aliens probably think that we look strange when we smile.